Check your refund status

 |4 weeks after you mail your return|

-Both options are available 24 hours a day, 7 days a week, and have the same information as our customer service representatives, without the wait of the phone line.
+Both options are available 24 hours a day, 7 days a week, and have the same information as our customer service representatives, without the wait of the phone queue.

 - How long will it take to get your refund?